thisrod/pyfield/README.md

 by Rodney E. S. Polkinghorne

 A field is a scalar, vector or tensor quantity that depends on position and time.
-This Python library exports a type `Field`, an `ndarray` containing samples of an array-valued quantity, that also records the points at which the samples were taken.
+This Python library exports a `SampledField` type, being an `ndarray` containing samples of an array-valued quantity, that also records the points at which the samples were taken.
 These points form a rectangular grid in R<sup>n</sup>.
 Such an array can integrate, differentiate and Fourier transform itself, generate samples of white noise at its points, and so on.
+Other representations, such as `SpectralField`, represent the same data in different ways.
+Each of these can be regarded as an expansion over a different basis.

 The library aims to remove the accidental complexity from computing with fields, in order to spare scientific programers from bookeeping, to prevent large classes of bugs from occuring at all, and to allow the remaining code to address physical problems, and the remaining bugs to be removed by physical nous.